Texting While Driving

 The AAA Foundation for Traffic Safety has found that distractions persist even after a driver stopped distracted behavior.
 It describes this as latency when a driver’s brain doesn’t fully connect again with driving safely.
 It could last for as long as 27 seconds before, during and after sending a text message.
 Texting while driving is the most dangerous form of distracted driving.
 It combines all three of the above distractions plus the latency period.
 According to the Virginia Tech Safety Institute, texting at 55 mph is like driving the length of a football field with your eyes closed.
 If a person can drive the length of a football field at 55 mph, he or she could drive more than a half a mile in 27 seconds and not fully realize it when traffic ahead slows down or stops.

 When we couple the most common car crash configuration with the most common cause, there is clearly a danger of being rear-ended by a distracted driver whenever we’re on the road.
+While not always possible, avoid distracted drivers as much as you can.
 If you or a family member were injured by a distracted driver in or around St. Petersburg, Tampa Bay or Tampa, contact our offices right away to arrange for a free consultation and case evaluation.
 You can tell us what happened and how it happened.
 Then, we can advise you on all of your legal options.
 Our objective is to get you the maximum compensation that you deserve.